 a.
 RRS 41 applies.

 b.
-In situations where the safety of the yacht and her Crew may be threatened by extreme weather, Skippers should attempt to receive weather reports, navigational information and other assistance from any appropriate source.
-Any such information is to be passed to the Race Office immediately who will then share with all other boats.
-All such assistance is to be declared on the Race Declaration form and in the normal course, no penalty would be awarded.
+In situations where the safety of the yacht and her crew may be threatened by extreme weather, Skippers should attempt to receive weather reports, navigational information and other assistance from any appropriate source.
+Any such information is to be passed to the Race Office immediately, who will then share with all other yachts.
+All such assistance is to be declared on the post-race declaration and in the normal course, no penalty would be applied.

 a.
-The Class B AIS is only an aide to navigation and safety.
-Skippers and crew are advised that not all ships/craft are either fitted with AIS or receive/display the class B data.
+The Class B AIS is only an aid to navigation and safety.
+Skippers, AQPs and crew are advised that not all ships/craft are either fitted with AIS or receive/display the class B data.

 b.
 The AIS receiver shall be always switched on when the yacht is at sea.